 High-Flow Oxygen Devices

-High-flow oxygen devices deliver a total gas flow that meets or exceeds the patient's peak inspiratory flow rate (typically ≥40 L/min), which means the patient breathes only the gas the device supplies.
-This is why they deliver a precise, fixed FiO2 regardless of the patient's breathing pattern.
-The Venturi mask is the classic example: color-coded adapters entrain room air through the Bernoulli principle to produce exact FiO2 settings (typically 24%, 28%, 31%, 35%, 40%, or 50%).
-It is the go-to device when precise oxygen titration matters — particularly for clients with COPD, where excess oxygen can suppress hypoxic drive.
-An aerosol mask, tracheostomy collar, T-piece, and face tent are also high-flow devices when connected to a large-volume nebulizer set to a specific FiO2.
-A heated high-flow nasal cannula (HFNC) system like Vapotherm or Optiflow delivers heated, humidified oxygen up to 60 L/min at FiO2 21–100%, generating mild positive airway pressure and improving mucociliary clearance.
-HFNC is increasingly used for hypoxemic respiratory failure before escalating to noninvasive or mechanical ventilation.
+A high-flow oxygen device delivers a total gas flow that meets or exceeds the patient's peak inspiratory flow rate (typically 40 L/min or more), so the patient breathes only the gas the device supplies.
+That is why these devices deliver a precise, fixed FiO2 regardless of respiratory rate or depth.
+High-flow is defined by meeting total inspiratory demand, not by a high number on the flowmeter.
+The Venturi mask is the classic fixed-performance device: color-coded adapters entrain room air via the Bernoulli principle to produce exact FiO2 settings (24%, 28%, 31%, 35%, 40%, 50%).
+Heated high-flow nasal cannula (HFNC) systems such as Vapotherm and Optiflow deliver heated, humidified oxygen up to 60 L/min at FiO2 21-100%, generate mild positive airway pressure, and improve mucociliary clearance.

 Clinical Pearl

-Venturi = Verified.
-If the question says the client needs a precise or fixed FiO2 — especially a COPD client — the answer is a Venturi mask, every time.
+Venturi = Verified: when the client needs a precise or fixed FiO2 (especially COPD), the answer is a Venturi mask every time.